DEFRA/fcp-defra-id-stub/README.md

 The default "Basic" approach will fit the needs of most development and testing scenarios.

-However, depending on your local setup you may need the Defra ID token content to align to other mock/real datasets you're using.
+However, depending on your local setup you may need the Defra Identity token content to align to other mock/real datasets you're using.

 For example, if you are making a subsequent call through the Data Access Layer (DAL), you may need different organisation data than the stub provides.